Skeets Martin: Early life and U.S. racing career

-Martin was born on January 25, 1875, in Titusville, Pennsylvania.
+John Henry Martin was born on January 25, 1875, in Titusville, Pennsylvania.
 His family relocated to Santa Clara, California, in the late 1880s and young Martin began an apprenticeship at the local racetrack when he was 15.

 He was first an exercise rider for Mr. Appleby and was then employed by D. Smith.
 His first race win was in 1896 aboard the 100:1 long shot La Mascota owned by John G. Follansbee.
 Weighing only 80 lbs and standing at barely five feet tall, Martin soon acquired the nickname of "Skeets" because he looked like a tiny mosquito while riding a large Thoroughbred.
 In 1897, he won the Brooklyn Handicap on Howard Man while racing for George E. Smith, the notorious gambler called "Pittsburgh Phil."
 Smith also employed Tod Sloan, and the two were often pitted against each other on Smith's mounts.
 Pittsburgh Phil considered Sloan to be the better of his two jockeys and would often put Martin on his less successful horses.
-In late 1897, Martin was widely criticized in the Eastern horse racing circuit for lackluster riding performances and failing to meet contractual obligations for many of his clients.
+In late 1897, Martin was widely criticized in the Eastern horse racing circuit for lackluster riding performances and failing to meet contractual obligations for many of his clients, including failing to show up on a day when he had committed to ride six horses.

 These slights cost him dearly and he was not contracted for much of the 1898 season by any of the major Thoroughbred owners.
 In 1899, Martin was contracted to ride for John Daly and the Dwyer Brothers, notably securing second place on Half-Time in a rousing nose-to-nose finish with Jean Bereaud at the Belmont Stakes.
 But despite his successes, Martin was dropped from Daly's employ in May 1899 due to a pervasive rumor that he had thrown a race that would have won Daly $15,000.
 By 1899, Martin (at the age of 23) had won 269 out of 1257 mounts, with 242 seconds and 181 thirds in his short US career.

 While the allegations of cheating effectively ended his U.S. career, there was ample opportunity for success abroad as many American horsemen were expanding their racing interests overseas and British horsemen were in need of unconventional jockeys.
-He traveled to the UK in early 1899 on the advice of his friend and fellow jockey Tod Sloan.
+He traveled to the UK in early 1899 on the advice of his friend and fellow jockey, Tod Sloan.